BenWiederhake/intermediate-ca-bundle/README.md

 ## How TLS should work

 The process of establishing a secure TLS connection (https, ftps, DoH, etc.) involves at least one side being able to cryptographically prove their identity; usually the server.
 This is usually done through a certificate *chain*.
 Here's a simplified summary:
-- A *root* CA cerficate simply says "The CA with name <ABCD> has the public key <1234>."
+- A *root* CA certificate simply says "The CA with name <ABCD> has the public key <1234>."
   The idea is that there are only relatively [few](https://packages.debian.org/stable/all/ca-certificates/filelist) root CAs in existence, which can be reasonably audited manually.
 - A *server* certificate essentially says "The server at example.com has the public key <2345>.
 I am certificate authority <3456>, and here's my cryptographic signature to prove it."
   The idea is that server certificates are short-lived, easy to replace and update.
 The certificate authority might be a root CA, but that causes some bottlenecks and other issues.
 Hence the need for another, intermediate step:
 - An *intermediate* CA certificate basically says "The CA with name <EFGH> has the public key <4567>.
 I am certificate authority <5678>, and here's my cryptographic signature to prove it.", along with a cryptographic signature of a *higher-level* CA.
-  The idea is that *intermediate* certificates are much easier to replace than root CA certificates, while at the same time being much longer lived than server vertificates.
+  The idea is that *intermediate* certificates are much easier to replace than root CA certificates, while at the same time being much longer lived than server certificates.

 Of course, this glosses over a lot of details, edge cases, restrictions, and other features.